mishguruorg/angular-timezone-selector/README.md

 [M Clark](https://github.com/wassname) for adding options for primary & local timezones, and the ability to show and sort by offset.

 [a-k-g](https://github.com/a-k-g) for fixing syntax error in data file and reminding me to update the bower tags!

+[Tom Grooffer](https://github.com/tomgrooffer) for fixing a crash with JSTZ

 #### Attributions
 Inspired by [angular-timezone-select](https://github.com/alexcheng1982/angular-timezone-select) from [alexcheng1982](https://github.com/alexcheng1982).